 For over fifteen years, the PRINCE2 project management qualification was divided into two levels: the PRINCE2 Foundation certificate, which tests knowledge of the methodology, and the PRINCE2 Practitioner certificate, which confirms understanding of how the PRINCE2 methodology should be applied in various project management scenarios.

-Most recently, the APM Group unveiled a new, higher tier: PRINCE2 Professional, a qualification that tests candidates abilities to actually apply PRINCE2 methods, through a rigorous programme of interviews, essays, group challenges, and individual tasks.
+In 2010, the APM Group unveiled a new, higher tier: PRINCE2 Professional, a qualification that tests candidates abilities to actually apply PRINCE2 methods, through a rigorous programme of interviews, essays, group challenges, and individual tasks.

 Who needs the PRINCE2 Practitioner certificate?